goharbor/harbor/docs/1.10/administration/general-settings.md

 ## Make the Registry Read Only

-You can change Harbor's registry read only settings, read only mode will allow 'docker pull' while preventing 'docker push' and the deletion of repository and tag.
+You can change Harbor's registry read only settings, read only mode will allow `docker pull` while preventing 'docker push' and the deletion of repository and tag.

 ![browse project](../../img//read-only.png)